rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 - [x] Switch illustrative image art style
 - [x] Storyboard node - resize after updating nodes
 - [x] Change labels to describe a brainstorm of solutions rather than a single solution
+- [x] Extend generate dependent to add the option to generate the entire chain